All Episodes

 It all makes perfect sense.

-You want something really stinks as calf manure.
+You want something really stinks?

 Well, the pigs take a walk here.

-I mean, the the the um pigs are supposedly smart.
+I mean, the pigs are supposedly smart.

-Now, I want to address something else that is happening out there, these massive floods that are taking place in Texas while there are droughts in uh all parts, uh, well, a lot of parts of the country.
+These massive floods that are taking place in Texas while there are droughts in all parts, well, a lot of parts of the country.

-We're having a drought in Southeast Florida, although we got pretty drenched today, but we are supposedly 40 inches light, 40 inches down, and we'll get it back at some point, but uh.
+We got pretty drenched today, but we are supposedly 40 inches light, 40 inches down, and we'll get it back at some point, but we are down.

-I got a note from uh the official climate scientist of the EIB network, Roy Spencer, who is at the University of Alabama at Birmingham.
+I got a note from the official climate scientist of the EIB network, Roy Spencer, who is at the University of Alabama at Birmingham.

-And his belief is that all of these global warming models that are predicting doom and gloom are irrelevant because they do not factor precipitation because we have no way of measuring it on a daily basis.
+And his belief is that all of these global warming models that are predicting doom and gloom are irrelevant because they do not factor precipitation because we have no way of measuring it on a daily basis, where it falls and how much.

 So here's a little lesson on floods and drought.